altmattr/teaching/COMP3000 - Programming Languages/src/6_parser.md

     \textbf{Rubric item} & Fail (0) & Pass (50) & Credit (70) & Distinction (100) \\
     \hline
     Complete Table A (20\%) & None answers accurately & 2 or more answered accurately & 6 or more answered accurately & All answered accurately \\ \hline
-    Grammar given in the document in Nystrom's notation (20\%) & No grammar or substantially broken grammar in the document & A grammar with small errors & A grammar that can model rivers systems & A grammer that can model river systems and an explanation of how each example program parses according the grammar \\ \hline
+    Grammar given in the document in Nystrom's notation (20\%) & No grammar or substantially broken grammar in the document & A grammar with small errors & A grammar that can model rivers systems & A grammar that can model river systems and an explanation of how each example program parses according the grammar \\ \hline
     Three example programs (20\%) & No program or the programs don't model river system correctly & Three programs of some form & \emph{pass} and the example programs all match the given grammar & \emph{credit} and the Lox-like parser can actually parse the programs \\ \hline
-    Parser written in Java based on Lox codebase (20\%) & None or not in Java & Code is based on the Lox from chapter 5 of text & Code is based on the Lox from chapter 5 and your additions fit with the style & If there is any improvement to the Chapter 5 Lox code with an explanation in the document, you will get this grade. \\ \hline
+    Parser written in Java based on Lox codebase (20\%) & None or not in Java & Code is based on the Lox from chapter 6 of text & Code is based on the Lox from chapter 6 and your additions fit with the style & If there is any improvement to the Chapter 6 Lox code with an explanation in the document, you will get this grade. \\ \hline
     Uniquness and Creativity (20\%) & A direct submission of in-class work & minor modifications to in-class work & substantial improvement on in-class work & a unique submission showing creativity \\
     \hline
     \end{tabular}
-    \subsubsection*{Examples for Similarity Rubric}
+    \subsubsection*{Examples for Uniqueness Rubric}
     Below I give total contribution tot he final assignment grade for certain scenarios:
     \begin{description}
     \item[0\%] You have been working with your team all semester and you take the solutions your team came up with, add \emph{your own} document and submit it as-is.